Tile: Ancient Indian subcontinent

 Tiling was used in the second century by the Sinhalese kings of ancient Sri Lanka, using smoothed and polished stone laid on floors and in swimming pools.
-Historians consider the techniques and tools for tiling as well advanced, evidenced by the fine workmanship and close fit of the tiles.
-Tiling from this period can be seen in Ruwanwelisaya and Kuttam Pokuna in the city of Anuradhapura.
+The techniques and tools for tiling is advanced, evidenced by the fine workmanship and close fit of the tiles.
+Such tiling can be seen in Ruwanwelisaya and Kuttam Pokuna in the city of Anuradhapura.
+The nine-storied Lovamahapaya (3rd century BC) had copper roof tiles.
+The roofs were tiled, with red, white, yellow, turquoise and brown tiles.
+There were also tiles made of bronze.
+Sigiriya also had an elaborate gatehouse made of timber and brick masonry with multiple tiled roofs.
+The massive timber doorposts remaining today indicate this.

 Ancient Iran

 The Achaemenid Empire decorated buildings with glazed brick tiles, including Darius the Great's palace at Susa, and buildings at Persepolis.
 The succeeding Sassanid Empire used tiles patterned with geometric designs, flowers, plants, birds and human beings, glazed up to a centimeter thick.

-Islamic
+Islamic world

+Iran and Central Asia

-Early Islamic mosaics in Iran consist mainly of geometric decorations in mosques and mausoleums, made of glazed brick.
-Typical, turquoise, tiling becomes popular in 10th-11th century and is used mostly for Kufic inscriptions on mosque walls.
+Early Islamic mosaics in Iran consisted mainly of geometric decorations in mosques and mausoleums, made of glazed brick.
+Distinctive turquoise tiling became popular in the 10th-11th century and was used mostly for Kufic inscriptions on mosque walls.
 Seyyed Mosque in Isfahan (AD 1122), Dome of Maraqeh (AD 1147) and the Jame Mosque of Gonabad (1212 AD) are among the finest examples.
 The dome of Jame' Atiq Mosque of Qazvin is also dated to this period.

+Beginning in the 11th and 12th centuries, an important technique in making patterns emerged in the form of girih tiling, which used intersecting girih straps to create complex patterns of polygons and stars.

+From the 13th century onwards, decorative motifs derived from Chinese arts and textiles appeared in Persian tilework.
+Used alongside pre-existing geometric patterns and arabesques, new tile designs were based on floral, animal, and mythological icons from the Far East, including lotuses, dianthuses, cloud motifs, phoenixes, and dragons.

 The golden age of Persian tilework began during the Timurid Empire.
-In the moraq technique, single-color tiles were cut into small geometric pieces and assembled by pouring liquid plaster between them.
+In the mo'araq technique, single-color tiles were cut into small geometric pieces and assembled by pouring liquid plaster between them.
 After hardening, these panels were assembled on the walls of buildings.
 But the mosaic was not limited to flat areas.
 Tiles were used to cover both the interior and exterior surfaces of domes.
 Prominent Timurid examples of this technique include the Jame Mosque of Yazd (AD 1324–1365), Goharshad Mosque (AD 1418), the Madrassa of Khan in Shiraz (AD 1615), and the Molana Mosque (AD 1444).
+Islamic buildings in Samarkand and Bukhara in central Asia also exhibited very sophisticated floral ornamentation.